Baanaaana/barcode-pi/README.md

 # Barcode Label Printer for Raspberry Pi

-A Python-based application for printing barcode labels using a Zebra ZD220 printer on Raspberry Pi.
+A Python-based application for printing barcode labels using a Zebra ZPL printer on Raspberry Pi.
 The application fetches product data from an XML feed and allows for easy barcode label printing.

 ## Features
-- Compatible with Zebra ZD220 label printer
+- Compatible with Zebra ZPL label printer
 - XML feed integration for product data
 - PrintNode integration for remote printing capabilities
 - User-friendly GUI interface